 Today, rather than being a second choice, they forged their own identity and faultless reputation.
 The success of the contemporary range has also awakened a fascination with the originals from yesteryear, and some collectible references have started selling at prices that rival their Rolex counterparts on the pre-owned market.

 Like most luxury timepieces, the price of a Tudor watch will be determined by the specific model, age, configuration, and overall condition.
-Retail prices for brand-new reference start out at just $1,725 for the smallest women's models in the 1926 collection, which are powered by third-party movements.
-Additionally, retail prices top out at $6,800 for the Black Bay Chrono S&G on a bracelet, which is powered by the in-house Caliber MT5813 movement.
+Current 2023 retail prices for brand-new reference start out at just $1,750 for the smallest women's models in the 1926 collection, which are powered by third-party movements.
+Additionally, retail prices top out at $7,250 for the Black Bay Chrono S&G on a bracelet, which is powered by the in-house Caliber MT5813 movement.
 On the pre-owned market, a noticeable savings can be found on certain models.
 However just like watches from their parent company, Tudor timepieces retain their value relatively well, and some models even trade hands for more than their retail prices on the secondary market due to an overwhelming demand.

 With that in mind, there are certain rare and collectible vintage references such as the "Snowflake" Submariner watches from the 1960s and 1970s can reach well into the tens of thousands of dollars, rivaling secondary market prices for certain Rolex Submariner models.

 Tudor and Rolex's first dive watches, both known as the Submariner, were developed simultaneously and launched within months of each other between 1953 and 1954.
 Side by side, there was very little to visually separate the early models, with matching cases and bezels, even down to using identical handsets and hour markers.
 The main difference was internal: the Submariner ran on the less expensive Fleurier caliber 390, versus the Rolex's Aegler A260.